 These mats are actually flexible transparent cutting boards.
 I cut out the kids names with vinyl on my silhouette machine and personalized each mat.
 This is a must!
 It keeps your table clean and makes the clean up quick and easy.

 I found some pint size penny candy jars and spray painted the lids gold.
 I filled them with googly eyes, colored Popsicle sticks, beads and buttons, and rubber bands.
 I used pringles cans to hold pencils, large Popsicle sticks, scissors, and paint brushes.
 I have step by step instructions at the end of the post for the pringles can make-overs.

 The tiered crayon holder is made from metal bowls.
 I drilled a hole through the center of each bowl.
-The two center bowls had larger holes slide a wooden dowel through.
+The two center bowls had larger holes to slide a wooden dowel through.
 The top and bottom bowls had holes just big enough for screwing in the dowel to the top and bottom.
 First I screwed the bottom bowl to the dowel.
 Then around the dowel I slipped a piece of 1 inch wide PVC (3 inches tall) over it to keep the bowls separated.
 Then slid on the next bowl onto the dowel, and another piece of PVC, bowl and PVC again then the final bowl was screwed into the dowel.
-Nice and tight but be careful not to screw it in overly tight on the wood dowel will strip!
+Nice and tight but be careful not to screw it in overly tightly or the wood dowel will strip!
 It was WAY easier than it sounds.
 And it turned out really cute!